aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-validation/_index.md

     // Access Cell C1
     // Cell C1 has the Decimal Validation applied on it.
-    // It can take only the values Between 10 and 20 Cell cell = worksheet.GetCells().Get(u"C1");
+    // It can take only the values between 10 and 20 Cell cell = worksheet.GetCells().Get(u"C1");

     // Enter 3 inside this cell